Harvard-IACS/2024-AC215/faq.md

 **Is it necessary for me to be present for the live lectures?**

 While university policies require all AC215 students to attend the lectures, we don’t officially record attendance.
+Attendance is crucial for earning late days should you wish to utilize during the semester (See [Course Policies](https://harvard-iacs.github.io/2024-AC215/#course-policies))

 It’s worth mentioning that all lectures are videotaped, so you can watch them later if you can’t attend.
 However, missing the live sessions means you’ll miss the opportunity for real-time interaction with the instructors and your classmates.

 **Can I view the video recordings for the course?**